Code-Institute-Submissions/tgc6-ln-project-4/README.md

 * Social media links not link not set up

 ### Testing
+(i) Mobile Responsiveness

+This site was tested across multiple devices multiple mobile devices (iPhone 4, 5, 7: Chrome and Safari, iPad, Samsung Galaxy) to ensure compatibility and responsiveness.)

+(ii) Browser Compatibility

+This site was tested across multiple devices multiple mobile devices (iPhone 4, 5, 7: Chrome and Safari, iPad, Samsung Galaxy) to ensure compatibility and responsiveness.)

+(iii) User authentication restricts access and allows superusers/admin to create, edit and delete games.
+They will also be able to delete reviews.

+(iv) User authentication restricts access and allows logged in users to add games to cart and create reviews.

+(v) Test Cases
 Manual Testing is done to ensure that the all functions are functional.
 Test Results as follows :